hackingScienceBridgeAcademy/bridge-academy/docs/pong_project.md

 If you look at the values in the skeleton code, you'll notice that they're all set to zero.
 You'll have to think of some more appropriate values to set them to!
-For the colors of the players and the ball, change them to whatever you want them to look like.
+For the colours of the players and the ball, change them to whatever you want them to look like.
-If you leave the colors like they are, you won't see them on the screen, as they'll be colored black!
+If you leave the colours like they are, you won't see them on the screen, as they'll be coloured black!

 By reading the comments of the variables, you can figure out what they mean (if you don't, ask a supervisor!).
 There are two variables that might look